-- Published as official guidance in U.S. Federal Register (May 1997) - The objective of this ICH GCP guidance is to provide a unified standard for the European Union (EU), Japan, and the United States to facilitate the mutual acceptance of clinical data by the regulatory authorities in these jurisdictions".
+- Published as official guidance in

+U.S. Federal Register (May 1997)

+- "The objective of this ICH GCP guidance is to provide a unified standard for the European Union (EU), Japan, and the United States to facilitate the mutual acceptance of clinical data by the regulatory authorities in these jurisdictions".

-E6: Integrated Addendum
+E6(R2): Integrated Addendum 2016

-- Amended to add detail, encourage innovation and to keep up with evolutions in technology and risk management processes - Additional definitions such as certified copy, validation of computerized systems - Added additional investigator responsibilities - Added standards regarding electronic records and essential documents have been updated - Added discussion of quality management and riskedbased monitoring
+- Added definitions such as certified copy, validation of computerized systems - Added additional investigator responsibilities - Added standards regarding electronic records and essential documents have been updated - Added discussion of quality management and risked-based monitoring